akisiel1/introSparkML/README.md

 ### Apply pipeline to control learning

 Spark ML has one great feature called `Pipeline`.
-It helps setting up and running stages much more easy.
+It helps setting up, manupulating and running whole pipeline.
+Pipeline is specific type of estimator, so you can only run `fit` on it.

 ```
 stages = []